Demi Rose Flaunts Major Curves In Barely-There Bikini & Skimpy Shorts

 The curvaceous model was seated with her legs close together, in a pose that showcased her sinuous hips and curvy thighs.
 As she gazed into the lens with a warm, inviting smile on her face, Demi straightened her back to push her ample cleavage into the spotlight.

 Her high-waisted shorts emphasized her taut midsection, flaunting her flat, toned stomach and tiny waistline.
-At the same time, the thigh-grazing garment flaunted Demi’s supple legs and slender ankles.
+At the same time, the thigh-grazing garment highlighted Demi’s supple legs and slender ankles.

 The Birmingham-born model topped off her bikini look with black flip-flops and accessorized with a pink slap bracelet.
 She wore her long, chestnut-brown tresses with a mid-part, letting her luscious mane flow down her back and shoulder.